A Liberal-Labour Lady

 A Liberal-Labour Lady sheds light on a Canadian suffragist undeservedly neglected by scholars and forgotten by posterity.
 It also illuminates a half a century of political history, first-wave feminism, immigration, and labour history set in a broad context of shifting ideas, ideologies, and strategies.
 Although simultaneously intrepid and flawed, Mary Ellen Smith is revealed to be a key figure in early Canada’s compromised struggle for greater justice, who helped set the contours of a modern Canada.

-This book will be of particular interest to scholars and students of history (both BC and Canada), political science, and women’s and labour studies.
+This book will be of particular interest to scholars and students of history (of both BC and Canada), political science, and women’s and labour studies.
 As a biography of an activist catapulted from obscurity in Victorian England’s coal-mining villages into the upper ranks of imperial Canada’s respectable society, it also promises a fascinating story for popular audiences

 Veronica Strong-Boag is a historian specializing in the history of Canadian women and children.
 She is a professor emerita in the Social Justice Institute and the Department of Educational Studies at the University of British Columbia and an adjunct professor in history and gender studies at the University of Victoria.
-She is the general editor of the seven-volume series, Women's Suffrage and the Struggle for Democracy.
+She is the general editor of the seven-volume series Women's Suffrage and the Struggle for Democracy.
 She is the author of many publications and the recipient of numerous awards and honours, including the Sir John A. Macdonald Prize, the Commemorative Medal for the 125th Anniversary of Canada, Fellowship in the Royal Society of Canada, the Raymond Klibansky Prize, the Queen Elizabeth Diamond and Golden Jubilee Medals, the Canada Prize in the Social Sciences, the Riley Fellowship in History, the James R. Mallory Lectureship, and a Doctor of Letters, honoris causa (University of Guelph, 2018).
-In 2012 the Royal Society of Canada awarded her the J.B.
-Tyrrell Historical medal for "outstanding work in the history of Canada."
-In July 2018 she was appointed to the Order of Canada.
+In 2012, the Royal Society of Canada awarded her the J.B.
+Tyrrell Historical medal for “outstanding work in the history of Canada.”
+In July 2018, she was appointed to the Order of Canada.